Home

 Choose upholds Ghislaine Maxwell’s intercourse trafficking conviction

-A trial judge has concluded there was enough proof to convict Ghislaine Maxwell of sex trafficking
+A trial judge has concluded there was sufficient evidence to convict Ghislaine Maxwell of intercourse trafficking

 By LARRY NEUMEISTER Associated Press